primahafiz/seleksi-labpro-frontend/README.md

 4. Server is started on http://localhost:3000/ and automatically connected to API https://api-bnmo.herokuapp.com/

 #### Deployed server
-You can access the website on https://bnmo-app.herokuapp.com/ Note : Sometimes the website will show error when first loaded.
-If error occur just refresh the website
+You can access the website on https://bnmo-app.herokuapp.com/ </br>
+Note : Sometimes the website will show error when first loaded.
+If error occurs just refresh the website

 ## Design Pattern
 1. Design Pattern Composite </br>